Social Work (Minor)

 The minor in Social Work is designed to familiarize students with the social service system, major social welfare programs, and elements of the profession of social work.
 This is an excellent minor for students interested in combining a primary academic area (major), such as sociology, political science, or psychology with social welfare and professional social work content.
 It is also an excellent field of study for students majoring in any area who many need or desire knowledge of social welfare and social services.
 No courses for the minor may be taken for S/U credit.

 Admissions and Certification of Minor

 In both instances, students can contact the Advising Coordinator listed below.
 The minor must be completed no later than the semester in which the student expects to graduate from their degree program.
 Application for admission to the BSW minor program is available via MyPack Portal.
 Admission will be based upon the student’s academic record, and in most cases no longer requires departmental review.
-To apply to Add a Minor, go to: https://go.ncsu.edu/minor_coda
+Go to Add a Minor to apply.

 1911 Building, Room 205C

 SIS Code: 16SWM

 - A total of 16 hours (5 courses) is required for the minor.
 Four required courses (13 credit hours) and one SW Elective (3 credit hours).

 - A grade of ‘C’ or better must be achieved in each class counting toward the minor and an overall GPA of 2.5 must be maintained in the minor courses.